ExploratoryDevices/NimbleConModule/docs/setup-guide-windows-arduino-ide1.md

-# Setup Guide for Arduino IDE v1 on Windows PC
+# NimbleConModule Setup Guide for Arduino IDE v1 on Windows PC

 **Note:** These instructions were last tested on Jan 29, 2023.